-Lisbon has a wealth of world-class museums, from the excellent Calouste Gulbenkian to the outstanding Ancient Art Museum and Orient Museum and there are literally dozens of collections, often housed in former palaces and convents, now open to the public.
+Lisbon has a wealth of world-class museums, from the excellent Calouste Gulbenkian to the outstanding Ancient Art Museum and Orient Museum.
+There are dozens of collections, often housed in former palaces and convents, now open to the public.

 For contemporary Portuguese art, look no further than the Gulbenkian Foundation's Modern Art Centre, the Chiado Museum, and the Arpad Szenes / Vieira da Silva Museum.
 The Berardo Museum houses one of the world’s largest collections of modern art with works by artists such as Warhol and Picasso, and it offers free entrance.